Simtec-AG/adc-logic-extension/README.md

 ## Overview

-This Saleae Logic2 high level analyser extension decodes air data frame sent by a module from Simtec AG <https://www.swiss-airdata.com/>.
+This Saleae Logic2 high level analyser extension decodes air data frame sent by a module from Simtec AG <https://www.swiss-airdata.com/> with the help of Saleae products.

 It is compatible with the following products: ADES-12, ADP-5.5, PSS8 and PMH air data computer.
-However it is compatible only with RS485 bus as it can be decoded by the Async Serial analyzer but not with ARINC-429 bus.
+However it is compatible only with RS485 data interface as it can be decoded by the Async Serial analyzer.
 Details about the format used to send the air data can be found in devices *Interface Control Document*.

 The label and the value of the data transmitted are displayed on top of the frame, as shown bellow:

 ![frame_image](support/frame-parser.png)

-In the data table, flag of the data transmitted is also displayed:
+In the data table, flags of the data transmitted are also displayed:

 ![table_full](support/table-all-data.png)